This documentation is out of date!

 token_endpoint_auth_method: client_secret_post

-# What signing algorithm to use to sign the authentication request when using
+# Which signing algorithm to use to sign the authentication request when using

 # the `private_key_jwt` or the `client_secret_jwt` authentication methods